tbensky/npct/README.md

 	* In function `gap_event_handler`, the case `ESP_GAP_BLE_SCAN_RESULT_EVT` means the ESP32 found a BLE name and it should be added to a dynamic memory location called `Encounters` for later retrieval.
 In use as a contact tracer, we'll reject any name that doesn't start with `#C19:`.

 	* For testing, a line in this function, `fake_test_str(tmp);` forces any incoming BLE name into the `#C19:` format, thus allowing it to be logged.
 If this line is uncommented, the ESP32 will log all BLE names it sees.
 An ESP32 image with this line uncommented is included in this repo as [npct_log.all.bin](https://github.com/tbensky/npct/blob/master/npct/build/npct_log_all.bin).
-Using it is kind of fun.
+Using this is kind of fun.
 As an example, walking around my local hardware store and then a grocery store with it revealed these BLE names:

 	<p align="center"><img src=https://github.com/tbensky/npct/blob/master/pics/allscan.png></p>